zdebel/AppleImageWriter2PNG/README.md

 properly I can implement them.

 The way I dumped the data is I simply connected a RS232 <-> USB converter accordingly and set the baud rate to 9600, 8n1 mode.

+The only dependency of this script is 'pypng'.